Dolly Newton: Life on the plantation

 Life on the plantation was difficult and that is reflected in the Newton Slave burial ground in Barbados.
 The archeological evidence found in the burial ground shows that there was "... a gendering of health, wealth and energy on sugar plantations.
 The majority of field slaves were women and the majority of women worked in the field."
 Typically female and male slaves were put to work on the land and this is reflected in the archaeological evidence.

 Dolly's life can be understood better by looking at the typical life of enslaved women on plantations in Barbados in the Caribbean.
 Slavery on Caribbean plantations consisted of many different types of work with women in the fields and in the household.
-The amount of work and labor needed fa exceeded the white population in Barbados, and as a result, some enslaved people were able to advance their station within the community.
+The amount of work and labor needed far exceeded the white population in Barbados, and as a result, some enslaved people were able to advance their station within the community.
 The demand for labor created a unique situation in the Caribbean where, "a number of enterprising women of color actively used their connections with white men and women to their advantage—in effect negotiating their circumstances in order to achieve some semblance of freedom".